MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 .. function:: rng:size()

-   Return the number of steps contained by the range :var:`rng`.
+   Return the number of values, i.e. number of steps plus one, contained by the range :var:`rng`.

 .. function:: rng:start()